 626 790 2603

-Alexander provides tailored, trauma-informed therapy to support clients in overcoming mental health and substance-use challenges.
+I provide tailored, trauma-informed therapy to support clients in overcoming mental health and substance-use challenges.

 I assess and create individualized treatment plans for clients experiencing mental health and substance-use challenges.
 Grounded in a trauma-informed, non-pathologizing, and resilience-based approach, I provide individual, couples, and family therapy to address the emotional and relational patterns that contribute to addiction.
 When appropriate, I collaborate with multidisciplinary providers to ensure clients receive comprehensive, integrated care that supports recovery, stability, and long-term well-being.

-Alexander integrates Emotionally Focused Therapy (EFT) with sports psychology to support clients struggling with anxiety, depression, and relationship distress.
+I am integrating Emotionally Focused Therapy (EFT) with sports psychology to support clients struggling with anxiety, depression, and relationship distress.
 This approach helps clients better understand their emotional experiences, strengthen relationships, and create meaningful, lasting change.

 An Emotionally Focused approach is grounded in the belief that anxiety and depression often emerge from unmet emotional needs, disrupted connection, and patterns of self-protection.
 In therapy, we slow down to explore underlying emotions and relational patterns with compassion and curiosity.
 Clients learn to recognize reactive cycles, increase emotional awareness, and express their needs more clearly—fostering greater emotional safety, self-compassion, and connection with others.